aquasecurity/microscanner/README.md

-# MicroScanner is now deprecated in favour of Trivy
+# MicroScanner is now retired in favour of Trivy

 Now that you can [embed Trivy in a Dockerfile](https://github.com/aquasecurity/trivy#embed-in-dockerfile), we recommend using our open source scanner [Trivy](https://github.com/aquasecurity/trivy) for vulnerability scanning your container images, as well as filesystems and source code repositories.

-Existing MicroScanner tokens continue to work, and we will give notice before retiring the MicroScanner service.

 This [video](https://youtu.be/cCJhN9nl1NY) explains more about replacing MicroScanner with Trivy.